-How have you stood up against the endless stream of flus and colds being passed around this winter?
-I decided rather than worry about it, I’d go ahead and catch every single one that has come my way.
-Feels like it anyway.
+Defy the endless stream of flus and colds passed around each winter with a satisfying sip of hot tea.
 I’m no stranger to the commercially purchased night time, sniffling, sneezing, coughing, aching, stuffy head, fever, knock-me-out-so-I-can sleep-through-this-misery medication, but I wouldn’t call it soothing.
 Remember when mom would leave a glass of ginger ale on your nightstand when you were sick?
 Turns out she was onto something.

 Ginger root has been a medicinal “go to” for thousands of years.
 Rich with antioxidants, calcium, iron, magnesium, potassium and a host of other bacteria- and virus-fighting agents, ginger has healing properties that are helpful in combating a variety of ailments, including upset stomach, migraines, menstrual cramps, stress, and yes, even the common cold.
 And served in the form of a hot cup of tea, it might even have mom’s ginger ale beat.
 Unlike mom though, it will not rub your belly and sing to you.
 Mom still wins, but ginger tea is easy to make and its effects are swift.
 We’ll say it is running a very close second.